marqo-ai/getting_started_marqo_cloud/README.md

 ### Create index

 Once you are done with configuration you can create your index by clicking "Create Index" at the bottom.
 This will take you to the index page where you can see your index being created.
 This will take a few minutes to complete.
 You can refresh the page to see the status of your index.
 Once it is ready you will be able to use it.

 For now you can click cancel and return to this page when you are ready to follow one of the tutorials in this guide or to build your own application.

 ### Endpoints

-Once you have made an index and its creation has completed (usually about 10 minutes) you will be able to copy its endpoint URL from the indexes page on the console.
+Once index creation has completed (usually about 10 minutes) you will be able to copy its endpoint URL from the indexes page on the console.
 You can either use the URL for each index or you can use `https://api.marqo.ai` in the Python client and it will fetch the index endpoints for you.

 ### Testing your endpoint

 If you have created an index you can check that it is up and running via the `/indexes` endpoint.
-You will need to have created and index and given the inference pods time to finish initializing as described in the previous steps.
+You will need to have created an index and given the inference pods time to finish initializing as described in the previous steps.
 You can check your indexes via Python as follows.

 ```python
 import marqo